Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 I have always loved Queen Anne's Lace.
 As a child, I used to pick the flowers, hold them over my head and pretend that they were lacy parasols.
 Or I would uproot the plant and "serve" the carrot-smelling root at pretend "picnics".

-Queen Anne's Lace (Daucus carota) is a beloved wildflower, but it is not native to North America.
+Queen Anne’s Lace (Daucus carota) is a beloved wildflower, but it is not native to North America.
 Its homeland is the temperate zones of Europe and Southwest Asia.
-European colonists brought it to our shores, as well as to Australia, where it has become naturalized on both continents.
+European colonists brought it to our shores, as well as to Australia.
+It has become naturalized on both continents.

 Other common names are wild carrot, bird's nest, and bishop's lace.

 Queen Anne’s Lace is related to carrots, but is not the ancestor of the domesticated carrots that we eat as some sources claim.
 Garden carrots are actually a cultivar of a sub-species, Daucus carota subsp.
 Sativus.
 Queen Anne’s Lace roots are edible and taste of carrots, but they are much smaller and skinnier.
 The roots are usually consumed when they are young, during the first year of the plant’s life.
 After that, it becomes very woody and tasteless.
 The long taproot enables the plant to tolerate periods of dryness.

 Queen Anne’s Lace is a biennial.
 It lives for two years.
 The first year, the plant develops a rosette of leaves.
 After dying to the ground in the winter, the plants send up leaves in the spring on stems that reach 1 to 2 feet in height.
 The plants flower in the late summer.
 The white lacy flowers are actually made of many tiny white flowers in an umbel shape.
 In the center you will see a single reddish or purple flower.
 In folklore, the center flower was said to represent a drop of blood resulting from the queen pricking her finger while making lace.